cpfaff/Open-Science-Thesis/README.md

 \ostSetContent{AffidavitName}{Declaration}
 ```

 ## See also

-The Open-Science-Thesis is one of a series of document classes.
-You might also
+The Open-Science-Thesis is one of a series of document classes or project
-be interested in one of the following repositories.
+scaffolds.
+You might also be interested in one of the following repositories.

 - [Open-Science-Paper](https://github.com/cpfaff/Open-Science-Paper)
 - [Open-Science-Poster](https://github.com/cpfaff/Open-Science-Poster)